cunarist/class-transform/README.md

 ## Samples

-Take a look on samples in [./sample](https://github.com/pleerock/class-transform/tree/main/sample) for more examples of usages.
+Take a look on [samples](https://github.com/cunarist/class-transform/tree/main/sample) for more examples of usages.

 ## Release notes